[(1) Regulations under section 76 may make provision—

 (b) provision for the consequences of failure to comply with the regulations (which may include provision for a dismissal to be treated as unfair for the purposes of Part X).

-(3) Regulations under section 76 may provide for an employee to be entitled to choose to exercise all or part of his
+(3) Regulations under section 76 may provide for an employee to be entitled to choose to exercise all or part

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.